pragmint/open-practices/resources/the-lean-startup.md

-# The Lean Startup by Eric Ries
+# *The Lean Startup* by Eric Ries

 Resource type: Book

 https://www.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation/dp/0307887898

-This book introduces core concepts like validated learning, minimum viable products (MVP), and the Build-Measure-Learn feedback loop, focusing on rapid iteration and testing to reduce uncertainty in startup development.
-The book typically takes 6 to 8 hours to read and provides practical strategies for entrepreneurs to build scalable businesses by testing ideas early and iterating based on customer feedback.
-It blends lean manufacturing, agile development, and innovation principles to help startups succeed more efficiently.
-This resource offers valuable guidance for navigating the challenges of launching and growing a business.
+This book presents key principles in lean manufacturing and agile development to help startups innovate, scale, and succeed more efficiently.
+The author introduces core concepts in startup development like validated learning, minimum viable products (MVP), and the Build-Measure-Learn feedback loop, which focus on rapid iteration and early testing to best meet customer needs and reduce uncertainty.
+This valuable guide will help readers navigate the challenges of launching and growing a business.